Winter is good — his Hoar Delights

 Additional resources on Valentines Day as it was celebrated in the mid 19th-century:

 [Image: The Evergreens in winter.
 The house next door to Emily Dickinson's home in Amherst MA was called "the Evergreens."
 Built in 1856 by the poet's father, Edward Dickinson, it was a wedding present for her brother Austin.
-The lives of the two Dickinson families were intertwined and unfolded in both houses as well as in Dickinson's verse.]
+The lives of the two Dickinson families were intertwined and unfolded in both houses as well as in Dickinson's poetry.]